tom-walter/Rust-Programming-Udemy-Course-3/Ultimate Rust Course 2/Course 2 - Game Project.md

     * detect collisions between sprintes
     * be displayed on screen `engine.show_colliders = true`

 ## 8. Keyboard Input
+* for games to be interactive, it needs to process user input
+* `rusty_engine` simplifies handling keyboard and mouse input
+* there are keyboard states and keyboard events
+* keyboard events will handle multiple inputs (like typing in a player's name)
+    * we'll not use it in this tutorial
+* the keyboard state is a snapshot of which keys are pressed at the beginning of each frame
+    * this best for interactive things like character movements
+* the keycode is an enum with all possible keys on a keyboard
+    * this comes from the bevy engine

 ## 9. Mouse Input
+* there are mouse states and mouse events

 ## 10. Text
 ## 11. Audio
 ## 12. Timer